sinonjs/fake-timers/README.md

 ### In the browser

-[Mochify](https://github.com/mantoni/mochify.js) is used to run the tests in PhantomJS.
-Make sure you have `phantomjs` installed.
-Then:
+[Mochify](https://github.com/mochify-js) is used to run the tests in headless Chrome.

 ```sh
 npm test-headless